Pramod0215/Cab-allocation-system/README.md

 ```
 Now, all we need to do is give our database user access rights to the database we created
 ```
-GRANT ALL PRIVILEGES ON DATABASE tripcontrol TO admin;
+GRANT ALL PRIVILEGES ON DATABASE cabride TO admin;

 ```
 Before running server make sure all migrations done.
 To exucute all migration